Characteristic classes as complete obstructions: Characteristic classes as obstructions

-\end{enumerate} \end{prop} \begin{proof} \begin{enumerate} \item The fact that $MA$ is a topological abelian group is proven in \cite[Corollary 1.7]{milgram}.
+Milgram constructed in \cite{milgram} a model of classifying space for \emph{abelian} topological groups, that inherits the structure of a topological abelian group.
+We will need the following properties of Milgram's classifying space.
+Recall Milnor's model $\tilde B$ from Theorem \ref{niceclassifyingspace}.

+\begin{teorema} Let $A$ be an abelian countable CW-group. \begin{enumerate} \item For any abelian countable CW-group $A$, there exists a functorial classifying space $MA$ that is an abelian countable CW-group. \item There is a natural homotopy equivalence $\tau_A\colon \tilde BA\to MA$. \end{enumerate} \end{teorema} \begin{proof} All the ingredients to prove (1) are from \cite{milgram}.
+The construction of the topological abelian group $MA$ follows from \cite[Corollary 1.7]{milgram}.
 In \cite[Theorem 2.3]{milgram}, a cell decomposition for $MA$ is constructed.
-As $A$ is a countable CW-complex, the cell decomposition constructed in \cite[Theorem 2.3]{milgram} recovers the topology, so $MA$ is a CW-complex.
+When $A$ is a countable CW-complex, the cell decomposition constructed in \cite[Theorem 2.3]{milgram} recovers the topology, so $MA$ is a CW-complex.
 By reading through the definition of the cells, we see that the cells can be enumerated by finite collections of cells of $A$, and therefore there are countably many.
 Therefore $MA$ is a countable CW-complex.
 Moreover, it is proven in \cite[Section 2]{milgram} that the multiplication on $MA$ defined in \cite[Corollary 1.7]{milgram} is continuous and cellular.
-The fact that the inversion is cellular is obvious, based on the explicit formula for inverses, in the proof of \cite[Corollary 1.7]{milgram}.
-So $MA$ is an abelian nice topological group. \item As the unit of $A$ is a vertex, the simplicial space $\textrm{Bar}(\star;A)$ is good (according to \cite[Definition A.4]{segal}).
-Then, by \cite[Proposition A.1(iv)]{segal}, the Bousfield-Kan map
+The fact that the inversion is cellular is straightforward, based on the explicit formula for inverses, in the proof of \cite[Corollary 1.7]{milgram}.
+So $MA$ is an abelian countable CW-group.

-is a pointed weak equivalence, and therefore a based homotopy equivalence by Proposition \ref{basedhomotopyequivalence}. \item The map is constructed and proven to be a weak equivalence in \cite[Section 5]{milgram}.
-It is pointed.
-By \cite[Corollary 5.3.7]{pf} $\Omega MA$ has the (unbased) homotopy type of a CW-complex, so there is a CW-complex and an (unbased) homotopy equivalence $\Omega MA\to C$.
-By \cite[Corollary 2.3.7]{pf}, the map can be assumed to be pointed.
-By Proposition \ref{basedhomotopyequivalence}, the map is in fact a based homotopy equivalence.
-Moreover, also the composite $A\to\Omega MA\to C$ is a pointed weak equivalence, and therefore a based homotopy equivalence by Proposition \ref{basedhomotopyequivalence}.
-By the two-out-of-three property, the map $A\to\Omega MA$ is a based homotopy equivalence. \item As $A$ is nice, the Bar construction $\textrm{Bar}_\bullet(\star,A)$ is a simplicial space that is degreewise a CW-complex and has cellular faces and degeneracies.
-By \cite[Corollary 11.6]{mayloop}, the realization respects products of such simplicial spaces.
-Alternatively, this is also mentioned in \cite[\textsection3]{segal}. \end{enumerate} \end{proof} By specializing Propositions \ref{plusgroup} and \ref{milgramprop} to $A=M^kZ$, the \textbf{$k$-fold Milgram delooping}

-of an abelian group $Z$, we obtain the following corollaries. \begin{cor} Let $Z$ be an abelian countable group, and $k\ge0$. \begin{enumerate} \item $M^kZ$ is an abelian nice topological group. \item There is a homotopy natural based homotopy equivalence

-As a consequence, $M^kZ\simeq K(Z;k)$ is an Eilenberg-MacLane space. \item There is a pointed map of H-spaces $M^kZ\to\Omega M^{k+1}Z$ that is also a based homotopy equivalence. {$\square$} \end{enumerate} \end{cor} \begin{cor} Let $Z$ be an abelian group and $k\ge0$.
-Then the assignment